mwenge/tempest2k/README.md

 This is the source code for Tempest 2000 by Jeff Minter.

-The source code, after some light modifications, can be compiled into an executable that you can run in `virtual-jaguar`.
+The source code can be compiled into an executable that you can run in `virtual-jaguar`.

 ## Build Instructions